Avoid these Credit Mistakes When You're About to Buy a House

 Read more: How to Find Your Credit Utilization Ratio

 Usually, your credit utilization ratio should be 30 percent or less.
 When applying for a mortgage, the lower the better – if you can get it below 20 percent, that would be ideal.
 That means you use less than 20 percent of the credit available to you.
 If you have a total of $10,000 in your credit card limits, you would have less than $2,000 in debt.
 If your ratio is higher than 20 percent, start paying down debt before applying for a mortgage.

 Allowing Your Credit Score to Go Down Before Closing

 Getting pre-approved for a mortgage is the best way to find a home you can afford.
 You’ll know before you start shopping what you can afford so you won’t fall in love with a house only to find out you’re not approved for it.

 However, pre-approval is not a guarantee that you’ll get the loan.
 The mortgage company will pull your credit report again before closing and if your report has changed for the worse (and your score has dropped as a result), your loan may be denied.
 After you receive a pre-approval, be careful about missing payments, applying for new loans or credit cards, and increasing your debt.
 In fact, improving your credit score after pre-approval can lead to better loan terms in the end.

 Buying a house is the biggest purchase you’ll ever make and you’ll be paying for it for years to come.
 Make sure you do it right and get the best terms possible by avoiding making these mistakes to your credit.

-If you’re ready to make the leap to homeownership, MMI offers a variety of counseling and online education programs for soon-to-be homebuyers.
+If you’re ready to make the leap to homeownership, MMI offers a variety of online education programs for soon-to-be homebuyers.
 Prepare yourself (and your finances) for the challenges of owning a home and put yourself in the best position to thrive in the years to come.